confidential-containers/ocicrypt-rs/docs/pkcs11.md

 ## Configuring HSM modules

-Because communication with HSM modules are usually done with a external module, there is an additional configuration to tell the user of ocicrypt how to talk to the HSM modules on the host.
+Because communication with HSM modules are usually done with a external module, there is an additional configuration to tell the user of ocicrypt-rs how to talk to the HSM modules on the host.
 This is also important to configure correctly so that only authorized modules are run.

 This configuration is done via an environment variable `OCICRPYT_CONFIG`.
 Here is the behavior of this configuration:
 - If the environment variable is not set, it indicates that no HSM modules should be allowed
 - If the environment variable is set to "internal", it uses policy that allows to access most pkcs11 modules.
-It holds default module search paths that should cover many distros ([details here](https://github.com/containers/ocicrypt/blob/2ddd51f10d6d15ce99e020ec35729ea741d32f2a/crypto/pkcs11/pkcs11helpers.go#L134))
+It holds default module search paths that should cover many distros.
 - Else, it is treated as a filepath, where it contains the configuration of where modules are, and which are allowed.
-More details on how to configure this can be seen [here](https://github.com/containers/ocicrypt/blob/master/config/pkcs11config/config.go#L38).

 # Encrpyting/Decrypting examples

-We will show how this can be used with users of ocicrypt.
+We will show how this can be used with users of ocicrypt-rs.
 After performing the steps above, we are ready to encrypt/decrypt with the pkcs11 protocol.
 The capabilities that the tools provide will be:

-- Encrypting an image with ocicrypt pkcs11 protocol using a public key (PEM)
+- Encrypting an image with ocicrypt-rs pkcs11 protocol using a public key (PEM)
-- Encrypting an image with ocicrypt pkcs11 protocol using a pkcs11 key configuration (requires HSM access)
+- Encrypting an image with ocicrypt-rs pkcs11 protocol using a pkcs11 key configuration (requires HSM access)
-- Decrypting an image with ocicrypt pkcs11 protocol using a pkcs11 key configuration (requires HSM access)
+- Decrypting an image with ocicrypt-rs pkcs11 protocol using a pkcs11 key configuration (requires HSM access)

-We will go through 3 consumers of the ocicrypt library.
+We will go through 3 consumers of the ocicrypt-rs library.
 - [containerd/imgcrypt](http://github.com/containerd/imgcrypt)
 - [skopeo](https://github.com/containers/skopeo)
 - [buildah](https://github.com/containers/buildah)

-NOTE: only builds that use ocicrypt v1.1.0 and above will have pkcs11 experimental support.

 We remember that we created two files above, pubkey.pem and `myPkcs11Key.yaml`.
 For the following command executions, we assume that the plaintext image has already been downloaded.
 We are using the image `docker.io/library/alpine:latest`.